Collaborators:

 Styleguide

-We chose a vibrant color palette of turquoise and yellow for a fresh, engaging look, paired with simple, modern typefaces for readability.
+We chose a calming color palette of turquoise and yellow for a fresh, engaging look, paired with simple, modern typefaces for readability.
 After multiple iterations of our menu bar, we refined it to feature just three icons to maintain a clean and straightforward user experience.

 Final Prototype